Jomoregie1/generative-health-models/README.md

 ## 5) Inference Bundle (what the app needs)

-Provide these files (share as a zip or ask users to mount them):
+If you use auto-download, the bundle is fetched at runtime from your **Release**.
+For offline use, provide these files (zip or mount):

 ```
 inference_bundle/